redayzarra/nextjs-course/README.md

 ## API with Next.js

+### GET endpoint

-You can get a collection of objects with this:
+You can create a GET api endpoint with this:

 ```typescript
 import { NextRequest, NextResponse } from "next/server";